Chattanooga School for the Arts & Sciences

 The Chattanooga School for the Arts & Sciences is a K–12 magnet school in Chattanooga, Tennessee.
 It was opened in 1986 in the former Wyatt Hall building which was used as a high school until 1983.
-The building was built in 1920–1921 and designed by Reuben H. Hunt, a Chattanooga architect.
+The building was designed in Georgian Revival style by Reuben H. Hunt, a Chattanooga architect.

+The building was constructed in 1920–1921 and added to the National Register of Historic Places in 1986 as Wyatt Hall.
+It was named for Professor Henry D. Wyatt, founder of the public school system in Chattanooga, a teacher and the first Superintendent of Schools.

 Its liberal-arts curriculum is patterned on Mortimer Adler's Paideia philosophy.
 The physical building has been a school in several incarnations, and was once attended by Samuel L. Jackson (as Riverside High School).

-The building was added to the National Register of Historic Places in 1986 as Wyatt Hall.
-It was designed by architect Reuben H. Hunt in Georgian Revival style.

-It was named for Professor Henry D. Wyatt, founder of the public school system in Chattanooga, a teacher and the first Superintendent of Schools.

 It was also known as Chattanooga High School.